saeidamiri1/python_training_platform/docs/book/ch6_os/ch6_os.md

 ext
 ```

-find all files that match a certain pattern in a directory tree.
+Find all files in a directory tree that match a specified pattern

 ``` python
 import os, fnmatch